RiiConnect24/Wii-Guide/_pages/Homebrew-Launcher-(Browser).md

 ##### Section I -  Prep work

 1. Copy _the contents of_ the `starter.zip` to the root of your SD card
+2. Copy `config` to the `/3ds/menuhax_manager/` folder on your SD card
+3. Create a folder named `menuhax` on the root of your SD card if it does not already exist
+4. Rename the ropbin to `menuhaxmanager_input_payload.bin`
+5. Copy `menuhaxmanager_input_payload.bin` to the `/menuhax/` folder on your SD card
-3. Reinsert your SD card into your 3DS
+4. Reinsert your SD card into your 3DS

 ##### Section II -  Version check bypass